Tushita Hermitage Ashram

 The interviews and question times are for clarifying the technique and for questions arising from the evening discourses.

 Please come with the intention of fully participating in all aspects of the whole retreat.

 If you have been or are currently experiencing difficult psychological disruptions or instability in yourself, it will be unlikely that you will benefit from this kind of retreat.
 Our capacity as a nonprofessional volunteer organization means we cannot properly care for people with mentally or psychologically difficult backgrounds.
 Although the Insight Awareness Meditation is beneficial for most people, it is not a substitute for medical or psychiatric treatment and we do not recommend it for people with serious psychiatric disorders.

 You will be asked to sign a waiver that you are undertaking this retreat on the basis of being responsible for yourself and will not hold the teacher or Tushita Hermitage Ashram liable for any accident, damage, loss, or injury, physical, mental or emotional, which may occur while attending the retreat, or as the result of later practice.

-Retreats are run solely on a donation/koha basis.
+Apart from the registration/administrative cost, the retreats are run solely on a donation/koha basis.
 You are invited to offer a donation according to your means and the value of the retreat to you.
 This generosity – spirit of giving – allows for the continuing provision of these retreats for others.